NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

         use_cer=False)

 You can use the Speech Data Explorer to analyze recognition errors, similar to the Kinyarwanda example.
-After listening to files with an abnormally high WER (>50%), we found many problematic files with wrong transcriptions and cut or empty audio files in the dev and test sets.
+We listened to files with an anomally high WER (>50%) and we found many problematic files.
+They have wrong transcriptions and cut or empty audio files in the dev and test sets.

 .. code-block:: bash